WorKey-FinalProject/WorKey-Code/README.md

 employee side - The app helps the employee to manage himself in working with features such as:

-* Wage management at work - incomplete.
+* Get wage details at work - incomplete.

-* Managing shifts at work.
+* Get shifts details at work.

-* Entry to the shift using the app - incomplete.
+* Entry the shift using the app - incomplete.

-* get messages from employer ("feeds").
+* Get messages from employer ("feeds").

-* get Weekly shifts schedule from employer - incomplete.
+* Get Weekly shifts schedule from employer - incomplete.

 * Send/get messages in mail box with employer - incomplete.

 * Get self location - incomplete

-* get Tasks/notes to employees - incomplete.
+* Get tasks/notes to employees - incomplete.

 * Link to the group in WhatsApp.